advaithmenon-1002/ModelProscheFlatSixEngine/README.md

 - ⁠Con-rod bearings (bottom) - 609ZZ
 - ⁠Con-rod bearings (top) - 603ZZ

-However, if you can find appropriately sizes bushings, and can modify the files to fit, that would be a better approach.
+However, if you can find appropriately sized bushings, and can modify the files to fit, that would be a better approach.

 I then exported the AutoCAD drawings as ‘stl’ files, which have also been uploaded in this github repo.
 I then sliced them using UltiMaker Cura and printed them on a Creality Ender-3 3D printer.